-There will be double the number of people aged sixty or older and the planet will be two degrees warmer.
+There will be double the number of people aged 60 or older and the planet will be 2 degrees warmer.
 As these trends emerge we are seeing radical shifts in consumer expectations and values.

 Governments are searching for ways to meet the demands of rising urban density with outdated infrastructures and pressure to curb carbon emissions.

 The challenges of moving people and goods between, around and within cities will become ever more complex, and will rely on radical solutions, not just iterations on the old.

 Vehicles are expected to be comfortable, reliable, safe, economical and ecological, and connectivity is taken as necessary, not just desirable.

 Coventry – the heart of the automotive industry – is leading research and innovation around the future of design in the context of the future of mobility.

 Coventry University’s National Transport Design Centre (NTDC) is a hub for technological innovation, not just exploring the future of transport and the insights behind design but also the development of design itself and the tools used.